jpl-kyle/CISC-192/Assignments/Pointer Project/Part D.md

 ### 3. Explanation of ownership in each design.

+A lot of the stuff I wrote for this assignment came from my past assignments, and because of my time crunch, I put very few comments, especially on part B

 I created guidelines for myself to remember how the pointers interacted with the memory addresses of each task, for getID(), getDescription(), isCompleted(), I treated them as setters.
 For completeTask() and print task, I went back to my habit of using if-else statements because I am more comfortable with them.
 For Part B, I kept the design mostly the same, except printTask() acts more like listTask(), and I also had more time so I heavily relied on youtube videos and the lessons you gave in the class so I can fulfill my vision of the program.
 It is a little bit messy with its implementation because I focused more on functionality than structure.
 If I could, I would have definitely given myself the whole week to work on this project rather than the weekend.

 ### 4. Which pointer method is safest and why.